-Roll the Dough: Roll the sugar cookie dough into equal sized balls and place these onto a lined baking sheet.
+- Roll the Dough.
+Roll the sugar cookie dough into equal-sized balls, I use a medium sized cookie scoop, and place these onto a lined baking sheet.
 Don’t forget to leave a little space for the cookies to expand!

 Can I Make the Dough Ahead of Time?

-- Bring the Ingredients to Room Temperature: I noted this about the butter, but you can also let the eggs reach room temperature to ensure that everything mixes and bakes evenly.
+- Room Temperature: I noted this about the butter, but you can also let the eggs reach room temperature to ensure that everything mixes and bakes evenly.

-- Don’t Overbake the Cookies: Also mentioned above, but worth repeating!
-The centers of the cookies will be soft when you take them out of the oven, but they’ll set up as the cookies cool down.
+- Don’t Overbake the Cookies: The centers of the funfetti cookies will be set when you take them out of the oven, but overall, the cookies should look soft and almost underbaked.
+As the cookies cool, they will firm up.
 If the centers are already firm when they leave the oven, this will result in over-baked cookies that will be crunchy instead.

-These Funfetti Sprinkles Sugar Cookies are so chewy and soft, the definition of comfort food!
-One cheerful sprinkle cookie just isn't enough!
+These homemade Funfetti Sprinkles Sugar Cookies are so chewy and soft, the definition of happy in cookie form!
+One cheerful sprinkle cookie is never enough!